MORE: Simultaneous Multi-View 3D Object Recognition and Pose Estimation: Results

 \subsection{Robustness}

 We conducted another series of experiments to determine how robust the proposed approach is to Gaussian noise, circumstances that frequently occur in real-life settings.
-In particular, we tested the performance of our approach on varying standard deviation ($\sigma$) values for Gaussian noise.
-An example of this noise with varying ($\sigma$) values is shown in Fig.~\ref{fig:sigmax}.
+In particular, we tested the performance of {MORE} on varying standard deviation ($\sigma$) values for Gaussian noise. {We applied noise to the vertices of the mesh file of the object to mimic the effects of information loss while viewing the object.} An example of this noise with varying ($\sigma$) values is shown in Fig.~\ref{fig:sigmax}.

 For these experiments, we used the ModelNet40 dataset as it would be more representative of the robustness of our solution as it has more classes and is more challenging compared to the ModelNet10.
 Results are reported in Table~\ref{tab:def}.
 We can see that the model did well for a majority of the cases even with this noise.
-Having a very high noise led to a drastic loss in accuracy of the prediction which is well within expectation.
+Having a very high noise led to a drastic loss in the accuracy of the prediction which is well within expectation.
 It is to be noted that even with a slight noise, there was a slight drop in performance.
-The MobileNet model did better in this experiment as well, compared to the VGG-16 model.
+The MobileNet model did better in this experiment as well, compared to the VGG-16.